diasdmhub/Asus_Merlin_Zabbix_Template/README.md

 ### TESTED VERSION
-- This template was tested only with Asus RT-AC86U / RT-AC87U / RT-AX86U router running an Asus Merlin firmware.
+- This template has only been tested with Asus RT-AC86U / RT-AC87U / RT-AX86U routers running an Asus Merlin firmware.
-- It should work with other Asus routers as well.
+- It should also work with other Asus routers.
 - [*SNBForums original post*](https://www.snbforums.com/threads/asus-merlin-router-with-zabbix-agent.64343)
 - [*WEB UI Memory discussion*](https://www.snbforums.com/threads/gui-memory-x-meminfo.68683/#post-645321)